Toloka/docs/en/guide/concepts/sandbox.md

 Toloka clients register and access Toloka sandbox using social authorization.
 If you registered in the sandbox using an email address, [migrate to the new social authorization](migrate-new-auth-sandbox.md) scheme, or you won't be able to use the sandbox.

-{% note alert "Attention" %}

-Make sure to migrate your account until **August 14, 2023** to continue using the sandbox.
-The authorization in the sandbox using email address and password will **stop working** after that date.

-{% endnote %}

 Make sure the projects you plan to use in the sandbox meet the [usage rules](#usage-rules).

 ## Usage rules {#usage-rules}